 The UE may transmit or receive V2X sidelink communication if it fulfills the condition(s) defined in TS 36.331[6], clause 5.10.1d.
 When UE is in-coverage for sidelink operation as defined in clause 8.2, the UE may perform V2X sidelink communication according to SystemInformationBlockType13/SystemInformationBlockType14 of the cell on an NR frequency.

+The U2N Remote UE and/or the U2N Relay UE may transmit or receive Relay discovery transmissions (i.e., as specified in TS 23.304 [xx]) if it fulfills the condition(s) defined in TS 38.331 [3], clause x.y.z.

 8.2 Cell selection and reselection for Sidelink

-The requirements defined in this clause for sidelink operation apply for UEs in RRC_IDLE, RRC_INACTIVE and in RRC_CONNECTED.
+The requirements defined in this clause for sidelink operation (including sidelink relay operations) apply for UEs in RRC_IDLE, RRC_INACTIVE and in RRC_CONNECTED.

 When UE is interested to perform NR sidelink communication on non-serving frequency, it may perform measurements on that frequency or the frequencies which can provide inter carrier NR sidelink configuration for that frequency for cell selection and reselection purpose in accordance with TS 38.133[8].
 When UE is interested to perform V2X sidelink communication on non-serving frequency, it may perform measurements on that frequency or the frequencies which can provide inter carrier V2X sidelink configuration for that frequency for cell selection and intra-frequency reselection purpose in accordance with TS 38.133[8].